 What are my Varicose Vein Treatment Options?

 Long gone are the days of “vein stripping” as the means to a cure for varicose veins.
-Major advances in image-guided, diagnostic ultrasound and minimally invasive ablation technologies has led to the development of procedures such as RFA / VNUS Closure offered in our Hamilton Vein Center Houston and Austin clinics – where the vein is permanently closed using radiofrequency energy.
-Often times following VNUS Closure, patients may require ambulatory phlebectomy or sclerotherapy.
+Major advances in image-guided, diagnostic ultrasound and minimally invasive ablation technologies has led to the development of procedures such as radiofrequency ablation (RFA / VNUS Closure) offered in our Hamilton Vein Center Houston and Austin vein clinics – where the vein is permanently closed using radiofrequency energy.
+Often times following RFA, patients may also require ambulatory phlebectomy or sclerotherapy.

 Am I a Candidate for Varicose Vein Treatment?

-A highly skilled ultrasound tech will perform an ultrasound during your initial consultation.
-If it is determined that vein disease is present, a more thorough, diagnostic ultrasound will be performed.
-This ultrasound determines the severity of the vein disease.
+A highly skilled ultrasound technologist will perform a detailed venous ultrasound in our office at your visit.
+This ultrasound determines if vein disease is present, and if so, the severity of the vein disease.
 From there, appropriate treatment options, including conservative and interventional measures will be discussed with you.